 To view our calendar of free in-person informational sessions, please click here.

 To view our free online seminar, please click here.

 Non-Surgical Weight Management

-Harper BMI has support groups in place to assist patients with short-term and long-term questions and needs.
+DMC has support groups in place to assist patients with short-term and long-term questions and needs.
 Ongoing post-surgical support helps produce the greatest level of success.
 Click here for a calendar of upcoming support groups.